skluz/ogorek/ReadMe.md

 improvements:
-- no more callbacks - promises only (except hooks)
+- no more callbacks, promises only (except hooks) [callbacks tree]
-- no 'actions' layer - complicated logic moved to specific pages classes - actions can be still use in case operations which involve many pages at once
+- no 'actions' layer - complicated logic moved to specific pages - actions can be still useful in case operations which involve many pages/rest interfaces [90% actions was single operations, copy & paste, long file]

 - common actions & validations methods (with logging)
 - debug possible: browser.pause()